dmbarbour/awelon/AboutABC.md

 ## ABC Behavior Details

 This section has a more detailed description of the ABC behaviors.
+The operators are ascribed with type descriptors in a Haskell-like language (ABC itself has no language for type ascription).

 Note that most ABC operators have a `* e` term on the right, indicating that the operation ignores a certain amount of structure.
-The goal here is to avoid using blocks for every little thing.
+An implicit goal of ABC's design is to minimize use of blocks and quotations for common operations.

 ### Data Plumbing